Tombarr/open-source-words/README.md

 # Intro

+Read about this project on Medium: [Open Source Words – Part 2](https://medium.com/@tbarrasso/open-source-words-part-2-ce1077305a32)

 Open Source Words is a project that:

 - Uses [Scrapy](https://scrapy.org/) to collect repository information from [GitHub Search](https://github.com/search) results